Eric Tai: Modeling

+Online media

+Tai went viral on TikTok while dancing on a train in Singapore in October 2022.
+He and his dance crew then started dancing to that tune in various locations and even got other celebrities to join them.
+He also received a Silver Play Button from YouTube in 2023.

+Esports

+In 2023, Tai joined the PBA Esports Bakbakan league.
+He was drafted 4th by Magnolia.

+Music

+In 2023, Tai released his first single "Do Your Ting", a collaboration with Mr. Mainit, DJ Loonyo, and Solomon Starks.
+He had also signed as a recording artist with Ingrooves Music Group (which is owned by Universal Music) that year.

 Personal life

 Tai is married to Rona Samson.
 The two became engaged in August 2014 when Tai proposed to Samson in Albay.
 They got married in March 2015 at the Church of Jesus Christ of Latter-day Saints in Cubao, Quezon City.
 They got involved in a second marriage ceremony in May 2016.
-In 2015, Samson experienced a miscarriage and was informed by her doctor that she could only conceive a child with Tai through In vitro fertilisation.
+In 2015, Samson experienced a miscarriage and was informed by her doctor that she could only conceive a child with Tai through in vitro fertilisation.
 This led to the couple joining The Amazing Race Asia who planned to use the prize money to go through with the procedure.
+The couple has one child, Legend, born in 2019.
 Tai also said that his esports events paid him well and helped him through the process.

 Video games is also a hobby of Tai which according to his wife proved beneficial for their stint in The Amazing Race.
 She said this hobby helped them in the puzzle solving aspect of the reality show.